stfndamjanovic/php-random-string/README.md

 ### Predefined charset

-If you want to generate string consist of numbers only, lower case letters or uppercase letters you can use predefined charsets.
+If you want to generate a string consisting of numbers only, lowercase letters, or uppercase letters you can use predefined charsets.

 ```php
 // Generate string that contains only numbers
 $config = StringConfig::make()